mazkamy/AI-based-interpretation-of-hand-gestures-in-sign-language/README.md

 We welcome contributions and improvements!
 If you find bugs, want to add new features, or improve documentation, feel free to fork and submit a pull request.

----

-## 📬 Contact

-For questions or collaborations, reach out via [your email/contact info here].